 There are 17 countries in Asia who drive on the left side of the street.
 Bangladesh, Bhutan, Brunei, Cyprus, East Timor, Hong Kong, Indonesia, India, Japan, Macau, Malaysia, Nepal, Northern Cyprus, Pakistan, Singapore, Sri Lanka, and Thailand all drive on the left hand side.

 The history of driving on the left in Japan began during the Edo Period (1603-1867).
 In 1872, the British laid out the first railway line in the country.
-It was left-sided and laid the foundation for left-sided driving in Japan.
+It was left-sided which laid the foundation for left-sided driving in Japan.
 East Timor started driving on the left in 1976 under Indonesian rule and continues to do so today.
 Macau and Hong Kong, unlike Mainland China, drive on the left.
 Thailand was never colonized but also drives on the left.
 There is no real reason for this; when the majority of the world was changing to driving on the right side, Thailand simply never changed.

 12 African countries have left-sided traffic including the former British colonies of Kenya, South Africa, Zimbabwe, Lesotho, Botswana, Malawi, Zambia, Namibia, Swaziland, Uganda, and Tanzania.
 Other former British colonies including Sierra Leone and Nigeria changed to right-sided driving because they border former French colonies.
 Mozambique, having been colonized by the Portuguese, drives on the left even though its former European power switched to right-sided traffic in the 1920s.
 Mozambique borders nations which drive on the left as well.
 Mauritius also adheres to left-handed traffic.